 Store A has a sword that was folded 16 times for example.
 However, Store B advertises their katana which was “folded” 1024 times.

-Yeah, someone how doesn’t know how folding steel works might be intrigued to buy from store B, although store A might have a better offer (and a blade which was folded more often).
+Someone who doesn’t know how folding steel works might be enticed to buy from store B, although store A might have a better offer (and a blade which was folded more often).

 That’s quite a pity.
 I hope that I could reach a lot of people with this article and shed some light on this common misconception about katanas.